ARCHER2-HPC/archer2-docs/docs/user-guide/python.md

 !!! tip
     The HPE Cray Python distribution provides Python 3.
 There is no Python 2 version as Python 2 is now deprecated.

+!!! tip
+    The HPE Cray Python distribution is built using GCC compilers.
+If you wish to compile your own Python, C/C++ or Fortran code to use with HPE Cray Python, you should ensure that you compile using `PrgEnv-gnu` to make sure they are compatible.

 ## Adding your own packages